openbigdatagroup/plda/README.md

 # Citation #

-If you wish to publish any work based on plda, please cite our paper as:
+If you wish to publish any work based on PLDA, please cite our paper as:

 ```
 Zhiyuan Liu, Yuzhou Zhang, Edward Y. Chang, Maosong Sun, PLDA+: Parallel Latent Dirichlet Allocation with Data Placement and Pipeline Processing.
 ACM Transactions on Intelligent Systems and Technology, special issue on Large Scale Machine Learning.
 2011.
 Software available at http://code.google.com/p/plda.